By Lillie Therieau

 Take Elephant Learning as an example-- the platform I created.
 We measure students’ understanding with the Elephant Age, which took a lot of thought but is ultimately the ideal way, in my opinion, of measuring understanding.

 Firstly, it only goes up, just like a regular age, because every human being on this planet is always in a process of gaining information, not losing information.
 This means that yes, even failure means gaining information, which is why an Elephant Age will never drop, no matter how many times a student gets an answer wrong.
+After all, every mistake is an opportunity for growth.

 I created the platform not to look at failure as something wrong, but as a learning experience.
 Your 7-year-old son isn’t understanding multiplication?
 Our software takes that into account, and continuously puts those concepts he’s struggling with in front of him so he can face his individual challenges.
 His “failures” in the platforms aren’t failures at all-- but learning opportunities to teach him lasting principles.